kilmet/BEWD-BOS-06/00_Install_Fest/README.md

 ### Install the Sublimetext Package Manager.

-* Hit ctrl + ` to enter the Sublime Text console.
+* Hit ctrl + ` to enter the Sublimetext console. _This will show an area at the bottom._
-* Paste in the following code in the console at the bottom of the editor.
-* Paste this into the console and hit return.
+* Paste in the following code in the console at the bottom of the editor and hit return.

 ```
 import urllib.request,os; pf = 'Package Control.sublime-package'; ipp = sublime.installed_packages_path();urllib.request.install_opener( urllib.request.build_opener( urllib.request.ProxyHandler())); open(os.path.join(ipp, pf), 'wb').write(urllib.request.urlopen( 'http://sublime.wbond.net/'+ pf.replace(' ','%20')).read())
 ```

 ### Install Sublimetext Add-On Packages.
-* Hit command + shift + p to enter the Command Pallette and enter install into the search bar to open the package manager.
+* Hit command + shift + p to enter the Command Pallette and enter `Install Package` into the search bar.
+* Select `Package Control: Install Package` in the dropdown and hit return.
-* Install each of the following plugins:
+* Install each of the following plugins: _Each can be installed by starting to type the name of the plugin, then selecting the plugin from the dropdown._
 	* All Autocomplete
 	* BeautifyRuby
 	* Dotfiles Syntax Highlighting